- Arts and Design»

 Older children will enjoy making this craft with it's unlimited capabilities.
 This craft is not only fun to make but can be enjoyed for years to come.
-Homemade crafts on Christmas trees are a tradition with most families and the options available with this craft make it a great addition to any Christmas tree.
+Homemade crafts on Christmas trees are a tradition with most families and the options available with this craft make it a great addition to any family Christmas tree.

 The snow globe ornaments may require more supplies and money than the previous crafts however, it provides older children with something that is fun and can be enjoyed for more than twenty minutes.

 The long winter months can cause children to be bored and get into trouble.
 With fun and easy crafts children can have hours of enjoyment without breaking the bank.
-Family time especially time that allows children to use their imagination and create helps children develop skills they will continue to use for many years to come.
+Family time especially time that allows children to use their imagination and create things, helps children develop skills they will continue to use for many years to come.

 These crafts are designed not only to help children create, play, and imagine, but they are excellent resources for teaching children of all ages about various different subjects.